grace-notes/grace-notes/_topics/reversionism.md

 Therefore, in stage one, distractions to Bible doctrine result in negative volition.
 Negative volition creates the vacuum in the soul that sucks in all the false doctrine.

-*_The Frantic Search for Happiness._*
+*_2, The Frantic Search for Happiness._*

 Once you have become negative toward doctrine and created the vacuum of the soul, you begin to suck in false concepts which result in the frantic search for happiness.

 Once a believer goes negative toward doctrine, he becomes frantic in his search for happiness.
-The frantic search for happiness is described in one phrase in 2 Tim 3:4: “_lovers of pleasure rather than lovers of God_”
+The frantic search for happiness is described in one phrase in **2 Tim 3:4**: “_lovers of pleasure rather than lovers of God_”

 The frantic search for happiness has many directions: power, influence, approbation, success, status symbols, money, pleasure, social life, friends, health, sex, material things associated with happiness.
 There’s nothing wrong with many of these things, but when they have number one priority in your life, Bible doctrine will inevitably be neglected and rejected.